 Indiana state trooper hit by vehicle during crash investigation on I-465

-INDIANAPOLIS (WISH) — An Indiana state trooper was hurt after being hit by a driver on Interstate 465 on Indianapolis’ south side.
+INDIANAPOLIS (WISH) — An Indiana State Police trooper was hurt after being hit by a driver on Interstate 465 on Indianapolis’ south side.

 Trooper Cameron Bottema with the Indiana State Police told News 8 that the trooper had been called to investigate a crash on I-465 near the 2-mile marker early Saturday morning.
 That’s right at the South East Street exit on the south side.